The Corporate Tax Planning Law Review: Portugal

 Most acquisitions of Portuguese companies and corporate debt by international private equity funds are structured through companies domiciled in Luxembourg, often formed as SICAR.
 The Luxembourg entities are directly or indirectly owned by funds located outside the EU.
 In some cases, the Luxembourg entities have sub-participation agreements to adjust the corporate structure to the investment policies of several funds.

-It is possible that, in some specific cases where the Luxembourg entities are not the beneficial owner of the income, the Portuguese tax authorities challenge the dividends and the interest withholding tax exemptions under these directives, on the same grounds as the CJEU.
+It is possible that, in some specific cases where the Luxembourg entities are not the beneficial owner of the income, the Portuguese tax authorities challenge the dividends and the interest withholding tax exemptions on the same grounds as the CJEU rulings.

 iv Debt restructuring

-Debt-for-equity swap transactions are currently very common in Portugal, with special emphasis on the concessions and private–public partnerships.
+Debt-for-equity swap transactions are currently widely used transactions in Portugal, with special emphasis on the concessions and private–public partnerships.
 These transactions typically involve the acquisition of the debt, at discount, by international funds (through Luxembourg companies) from Portuguese lenders (mostly banks).
-Typically, the investor converts part of the debt into equity (to gain control of the company) and also agrees on a substantial haircut.
+Typically, the investor converts part of the debt into equity (to gain control of the company) and agrees on a substantial haircut.

 Apart from the withholding tax issues discussed above, the main tax issue in these transactions is related to debt cancellation income, particularly because the Portuguese tax authorities' position is that debt cancellation, even by the shareholders, consists of taxable income of the debtor.